Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 \subsection{The stellar models}

-Tables \ref{tab:models0p014}, \ref{tab:models0p02}, \ref{tab:models0p03} list the 68 models considered here.
-Four parameters characterise each model, three of them are set in the evolutionary calculations: the metallicity ($Z$), which we vary from 0.014 to 0.02 and 0.03, the initial stellar mass ($M$), which we vary from 2 to 3.5 $\mathrm{M}_\odot$, and the extent of forced convective overshoot $N_\mathrm{ov}$ during third dredge-up episodes, which we vary between 0 and 4, in units of the pressure scale height $H_\mathrm{p}$.
+Tables \ref{tab:models0p014}, \ref{tab:models0p02}, \ref{tab:models0p03} list the 80 models considered here.
+Four parameters characterise each model, three of them are set in the evolutionary calculations: the metallicity ($Z$), which we set to 0.0028, 0.007, 0.014\footnote{This is the solar metallicity assumed in our models \citep{asplund09}, which is roughly 30\% lower than the latest reported value 0.0187 \cite{lodders25}, due to the latest higher C and O abundances.}, 0.02, 0.03, 0.04, and 0.05, the initial stellar mass ($M$), which we vary from 1.75 to 4 $\mathrm{M}_\odot$, and the extent of forced convective overshoot $N_\mathrm{ov}$ during third dredge-up episodes, which we vary between 0 and 4, in units of the pressure scale height $H_\mathrm{p}$.
 The mass of mixed zone $M_{\rm mixed}$ leading to the formation of the \iso{13}C pocket, instead, is set in the post-processing nucleosynthesis calculations and varied between $5 \times 10^{-4}$ and $2 \times 10^{-3}$ \msun.
-I.e., each stellar structure model of a given same mass, metallicity and $N_\mathrm{ov}$ was run several times through the nucleosynthesis post-processing code with different values of $M_{\rm mixed}$.
+This means that each stellar structure model of a given same mass, metallicity and $N_\mathrm{ov}$ was run several times through the nucleosynthesis post-processing code with different values of $M_{\rm mixed}$.
 As mentioned at the end of Section~\ref{sec:agb}, we focus on models of AGB stars in the mass range that is predicted to become C-rich and enriched in the $s$-process elements \citep[see discussion, e.g., in][]{karakas16,cseh22}.
-As mentioned in Section~\ref{sec:data} we consider stars of solar to super-solar metallicities, which are expected to have contributed to the molecular cloud where the Sun was born and have been suggested to produce higher variations in the first than in the second $s$-process peak elements.
+As mentioned in Section~\ref{sec:data} we focus on stars of solar to super-solar metallicities with 69 models for $Z=$0.014, 0.02, and 0.03, which are expected to have contributed to the molecular cloud where the Sun was born and have been suggested to produce higher variations in the first than in the second $s$-process peak elements.
+To discuss the broader trend with metallicity, we also present four and two models of $Z=0.04$ and $Z=0.05$, respectively, and a further two models of $Z=0.0028$ and three models of $Z=0.007$, from \cite{karakas18} and \cite{karakas18}, respectively, all re-run with the Set 2 nuclear network of \cite{szanyi25}.